-Land Management: The District's land management practices applied on the Preserve result in healthy, natural systems.
-Management activities include prescribed fire, invasive plant management, feral hog population management, forest management, range management, and restoration and enhancement efforts.
+Land Management: The District's land management practices applied on the Preserve result in functioning, natural systems.
+Management activities on the Preserve include prescribed fire, invasive plant management, feral hog population management, forest management, range management, and restoration and enhancement efforts.

-Cultural and Historical Resources: Evidence of human activity within the Preserve ranges from the Archaic period to the present.
+Cultural and Historical Resources: Evidence of human activity within the Preserve dates back to the Archaic period.
 Four prehistoric sites have been identified, as well as several more modern sites, including the Ehren Cemetery inholding.

-Recreation: The types of recreation that are offered at the Preserve include bicycling, inline skating, camping, horseback riding, fishing, birding, and hiking.
+Recreation: The types of recreation offered at the Preserve include bicycling, inline skating, camping, horseback riding, fishing, birding, and hiking.
 There are approximately 19 miles of multi-use trails which are also designated as part of the Florida Greenways and Trails network.

-Special Use Authorization: There are various special uses on the Preserve, which require Special Use Authorization (SUA) approval from the District as set forth in Florida Administrative Code §40D-9.
+Special Use Authorization: There are various special uses on the Preserve which require Special Use Authorization (SUA) approval from the District as set forth in Florida Administrative Code §40D-9.
 The typical special use types occurring on the Preserve can be categorized as recreation, research, law enforcement training, and construction activities.

-Access: Public access to the property is provided by three separate walkthrough access points to allow the general public to partake in the available outdoor recreation opportunities.
+Access: Public access to the property is provided by four separate walkthrough access points to allow the general public to partake in the available outdoor recreation opportunities.

-Real Estate: The District will continue to consider opportunities to purchase lands adjacent to the Preserve with the goal of promoting the District's mission of protecting the natural features of conservation lands for the benefit of flood protection, water quality, and water supply.
+Real Estate: The District will continue to consider opportunities to purchase lands adjacent to the Preserve with the goal of promoting the District's Mission of protecting the natural features of conservation lands for the benefit of flood protection, water quality, and water supply.
 In late 2020, the District received a donation of an approximately 1,000-acre parcel that is adjacent to the Preserve along Ehren Cutoff (CR 583).

-Cooperative agreements, leases, and easements: The District holds agreements with TBW for public water supply, in addition to agreements with a cattle lease and multiple apiary farmers.
-Furthermore, there are multiple easements assigned to utility companies, such as Duke Energy, Withlacoochee River Electric, and Verizon Communications for linear facilities.
-The Preserve holds ingress and egress easements for the private entities such as access to the Ehren Cemetery inholding, Circle 8 Angus Ranch, and other private entities to allow for stormwater pipe inspection and maintenance.
+Cooperative Agreements, Leases, and Easements: The District is party to agreements with TBW for public water supply, in addition to agreements with a cattle lease and multiple apiary farmers.
+Furthermore, there are multiple easements granted to utility companies, such as Duke Energy, Withlacoochee River Electric, and Verizon Communications for linear facilities.
+The Preserve is subject to ingress and egress easements for private entities such as access to the Ehren Cemetery inholding, Circle 8 Angus Ranch, and other private entities to allow for stormwater pipe inspection and maintenance.